fontsplugin/plugin/readme.txt

 * Efficient Font Loading using a single request.
 * **SEO-Friendly** (Search Engine Optimization).
 * Tested with **PHP7**
+* Selective Font Loading

+> Note: some features are Premium.
+Which means you need to upgrade to unlock those features.
+You can upgrade here: [Google Fonts Pro](https://fontsplugin.com/upgrade/?utm_source=wporg&utm_campaign=upgrade)

+= Plugin Compatibility =

 The Google Fonts for WordPress plugin will work with all WordPress themes and has been specifically tested with the following: